tekknolagi/tekknolagi.github.com/_posts/2022-10-18-cinder-jit-bisect.md

 * A consistent reproducer.
 If your program non-deterministically fails, the bisect results won't make any sense.
+* Stable enough identifiers for functions.
+In this case we use the module name and fully qualified function name.
 * The ability to set the list of functions to compile.
 This requires some cooperation from the runtime.
 * The ability to figure out which functions have been compiled.
 This also